Argus-Labs/starter-game-template/README.md

 }
 ```

-And hit `Submit` no. User ID is required for this endpoint.
+And hit `Submit` no User ID is required for this endpoint.

 To get the User ID of your newly created account, click the `Accounts` item in the sidebar.
-Copy the relevant User ID
-and paste it into the User ID field on the API Explorer to hit other endpoints.
+Copy the relevant User ID and paste it into the User ID field on the API Explorer to hit other endpoints.

 ### Claiming a Persona Tag